tobert/cassandra-docker/README.md

 ### Running

-A Docker image with Datastax Community Edition / Cassandra 2.0.8 is published to tobert/dsc208.
+A Docker image with Datastax Community Edition / Cassandra 2.0.8 is published to tobert/cassandra.
 It expects a volume to be assigned.
 This volume will be written to!

 ```
-docker pull tobert/dsc208
+docker pull tobert/cassandra
 mkdir /srv/cassandra
-docker run -d -v /srv/cassandra:/var/lib/cassandra tobert/dsc208
+docker run -d -v /srv/cassandra:/var/lib/cassandra tobert/cassandra
 ```

 ### Building

-`sudo docker build -t dsc208 .`
+`sudo docker build -t cassandra .`

 ### Running a Single Node